 - The match is not case-sensitive

-For rules that are applicable to services there is a fourth and last type of condition that defines a match on a service's name, or respectively - for rules that set check parameters - the check item's name.
+For rules that are applicable to services there is a last type of condition that defines a match on a service’s name, or respectively – for rules that set check parameters – the check item’s name.
 With what exactly the match will be made can be seen in the caption.
-In our example it is the name of a tablespace:
+In our example it is the name (instance) of a tablespace:

 A match with regular expressions fundamentally applies here.
 The sequence .*temp matches all tablespaces containing temp because the match is always applied to the start of the name.
 The dollar sign at the end of transfer$ represents the end and thereby forces an exact match.
 A tablespace with the name transfer2 will thus not match.

-Please don't forget: for rules concerning explicit services a match with the service name is required (e.g. Tablespace transfer).
+Please don’t forget: for rules concerning explicit services a match with the service name is required (e.g. Tablespace transfer).
 For check parameter rules a match with the item applies (e.g. transfer).
-The item is quasi the variable part of of the service name, and determines to which tablespace it applies.
+The item is in fact the variable part of of the service name, and determines to which tablespace it applies.